asdtroll3/InvestingIndicators/README.md

 ## Disclaimer

-This project is for educational and informational purposes only.
+⚠️ This project is for educational and informational purposes only.
 It is **not investment advice** and makes no guarantee of data accuracy.
-Do your own research before making any financial decision.
+Do your own research (DYOR) before making any financial decision.

+⚠️ This project was developed with the assistance of AI and is currently still under development, so some features and functionality may change over time.

 ## License